vackosar/vackosar.github.io/_drafts/2024-02-11-Synthetic-Data-and-Bellman-Update-in-Q-Transformer.md

 Here are my notes on Q-learning and Q-transformer.
 Take it with grain of salt, as I am new in this area.

-The Q-transformer is important paper, because it successfully applied suboptimal synthetic (autonomously collected) data and transformer architecture in a robotic reinforcement learning problem.
+The [Q-transformer](https://qtransformer.github.io/assets/qtransformer.pdf) is important paper, because it describes successful application of **suboptimal synthetic (autonomously collected) data** and [**transformer architecture**](/ml/transformers-self-attention-mechanism-simplified) in a robotic reinforcement learning problem.

 Before Q-transformer let's first talk about a bigger topic: Bellman Update in Reinforcement Learning.